-Five Biotechs Poised to Advance Their Rare Disease Programs in 2020
+Five Biotechs Poised to Advance Their Rare Disease Programs [2022 updated]

 February is Rare Disease Awareness Month, a month-long celebration focused on the suffering and triumphs of patients and their families stricken by rare diseases culminating on February 29th – International Rare Disease Day.
-The rapidly developing cell and gene therapy fields in recent years have led to a rare disease R&D boom of sorts, with an estimated 800 rare disease-focused clinical development projects currently in process.
+The rapidly advancing cell and gene therapy fields have led to a rare disease R&D boom of sorts, with 1745 gene therapies in development around the world and an estimated 800 rare disease-focused clinical development projects currently in process.
 The biotech industry sees a new window for improving rare disease patient’s lives and potentially curing rare diseases that impact one in ten American and an estimated 400 million people globally.

 ”With Maryland already housing the largest number of Centers of Excellence for the rare disease community, the world travels to us.
 Roughly speaking, 50% of rare disease patients are children who will never see their tenth birthday and we need this number to change.
 Currently, Maryland is on the radar to be the next top biotech state and as a mother of two rare disease patients, there is zero time to wait,” stated Lydia Seiders, an independent global strategic advisor for the rare disease community and volunteer state ambassador for the National Organization for Rare Disorders’ (NORD) Maryland Rare Action Network.

 Every biotech investing in and pursuing more effective rare disease treatments and potential cures understands Seiders’ urgency.
 Let’s take a look at some of the leading companies in the BHCR and what we might expect in 2020 from the rare disease programs in their pipelines.

 Here is a snapshot of five leading companies and their rare disease pipelines.